xrdocs/programmability/_tutorials/2020-12-02-nornir-overview.md

 ```
 source ~/nornir_venv/bin/activate
 ```
 In the “nornir_venv” virtual environment, install **nornir**.
-Here I installed nornir 3.0.0 version.
+Here I installed Nornir 3.0.0 version.
 ```
 pip install nornir
 ```
 Install Nornir plugin nornir-napalm.
 It provides napalm `connections` through which you connect to the device and execute `tasks` like `napalm_cli`, `napalm_configure`, `napalm_get`, `napalm_ping`, and `napalm_validate`.

-- If you assign `task=napalm_cli` in nornir, then you can execute napalm cli method with the provided cli commmands.
+- If you assign `task=napalm_cli` in nornir, then you can execute the napalm CLI method with the provided CLI commands.
 For example `commands=["show interfaces"]`.
 - If you assign `task=napalm_configure`, you can configure the devices with the provided configuration or filename.
 For example `configuration="hostname nornir"`.
-- If you assign `task=napalm_get`, you can execute napalm getters with the provided getters methods.
+- If you assign `task=napalm_get`, you can execute napalm getters with the provided getter methods.
 For example `getters=["interfaces"]`.
-- If you assign `task=napalm_ping`, you can execute napalm ping method with the provided destination address.
+- If you assign `task=napalm_ping`, you can execute the napalm ping method with the provided destination address.
 For example `dest="172.11.4.5"`.
 - If you assign `task=napalm_validate`, you can validate device configuration with the provided validation source or filename.
 For example `validation_source=[{"get_interfaces": {"GigabitEthernet1": {"description": ""}}}]`.
 ```
 pip install nornir-napalm
 ```
 Install Nornir plugin **nornir-utils**.
 It provides plugins like `inventory`, `functions`, `processors`, and `tasks`.

-- Inventory offers `YAMLInventory` plugin to load data from YAML files.
+- The inventory offers a `YAMLInventory` plugin to load data from YAML files.
 - Functions offer `print_result`, `print_title` helper functions to format and print the result/title as the output.
 - Processors offer `PrintResult` addon to print information of task execution.
-- Tasks offer addons like `echo_data` to echo the data passed to it, `load_json` to load json file, `load_yaml` to load yaml file and `write_file` to write content to the file.
+- Tasks offer addons like `echo_data` to echo the data passed to it, `load_json` to load JSON file, `load_yaml` to load YAML file and `write_file` to write content to the file.
 ```
 pip install nornir-utils
 ```